mozilla-it/ctms-api/docs/deployment_guide.md

 ## Force resync of contacts

 In [CTMS-146](https://mozilla-hub.atlassian.net/browse/CTMS-146), we faced an issue where some contact data was not in sync with Acoustic.
-In order to force the resync of a batch of contacts, it is possible to pass the `acoustic_sync` command some options.
+In order to force the resync of a batch of contacts, it is possible to run the `acoustic_resync` as a one-shot command with some options.

 For example, from a file containing primary emails (one per line):
 ```
-python ctms/bin/acoustic_sync.py --email-list INPUT.txt
+python ctms/bin/acoustic_resync.py --email-list INPUT.txt
 ```

 Or for all subscribers of a specific newsletter:
 ```
-python ctms/bin/acoustic_sync.py --newsletter common-voice
+python ctms/bin/acoustic_resync.py --newsletter common-voice
 ```

 Or a waitlist:
 ```
-python ctms/bin/acoustic_sync.py --waitlist relay
+python ctms/bin/acoustic_resync.py --waitlist relay
 ```

-See `python ctms/bin/acoustic_sync.py --help` for usage details.
+See `python ctms/bin/acoustic_resync.py --help` for usage details.

 ## Logging